humanestandards/home/src/pages/blog/humane-powers.md

 thumb_image: /images/HS_Empowerment_Cover.jpg
 image: /images/HS_Empowerment_Cover.jpg
 ---
-## Using our Hands as a Mnemonic Gear.
+## Using our Hands as Self-Learning Device.

 Mnenomics, or Symbolic Association is the most efficient Learning technique.